bonalation13/Task1/readme.txt

-Hello !!
+Cloud Infrastructure Monitoring and Automation

-This is a GIT projec Task 1
+This is a GIT project Task 1

-Name  : Cloud Infrastructure Monitoring and Automation

 Description : This projet demostrates my skills to setup an Cloud Infrastructure namely EC2 instance.